yast/yast-installation/doc/control-file.md

     A module element is a map with the following configuration options:

     -   name: The name of the module.
-All installation clients and modules have a unified prefix (inst\_) which can be ommited here.
-Name is ofted used as ID, so it better be inique within the whole control file.
-That is why we have execute parameter, see below.
-For example, if the YaST file for the module is called *inst\_test*, then the name in the control file is *test*
+All installation clients and modules have a unified prefix (inst\_) which can be omitted here.
+The name is ofted used as an ID, so it should be unique within the whole control file.
+That is why there is the _execute_ parameter (see below).
+For example, if the YaST file for the module is called *inst\_test*, then the name in the control file is *test*.

     -   label: The label of the module in the step dialog.
 This is an optional element.
 If it is not set, the label of the previous module is used.

-    -   arguments: The arguments for the module is a comma separated list which can accept booleans and symbols.
+    -   arguments: The arguments for the module.
+This is a comma-separated list which can accept booleans and symbols.

-    -   execute: If it is needed to call script that does not start with *inst_* or you need to call the same script several times with different *name* parameter.
+    -   execute: If it is needed to call a script with a name that does not start with *inst_* or you need to call the same script several times with a different *name* parameter.

 The following listing shows a typical installation workflow: